morryGitHub/Calculator_Java/README.md

 # Working Calculator

-## Описание
+## Description

-Это простое Android-приложение калькулятора, написанное на Java. Оно поддерживает базовые математические операции, такие как сложение, вычитание, умножение, деление и процентные вычисления. Также приложение имеет функционал копирования и вставки текста, а также реагирует на жесты, например, для удаления последней цифры.
+This is a simple Android calculator application written in Java.
+It supports basic mathematical operations such as addition, subtraction, multiplication, division, and percentage calculations.
+The app also features text copying and pasting, as well as gesture support for deleting the last digit.

-## Основные функции
+## Key Features

-- **Сложение, вычитание, умножение и деление.**
+- **Addition, subtraction, multiplication, and division.**
-- **Процентные вычисления.**
+- **Percentage calculations.**
-- **Удаление последней цифры с помощью жеста свайп.**
+- **Delete the last digit using a swipe gesture.**
-- **Копирование и вставка текста.**
+- **Copying and pasting text.**
-- **Изменение знака числа на плюс или минус.**
+- **Change the sign of a number to positive or negative.**

-## Как использовать приложение
+## How to Use the App

-1. **Ввод чисел**:
+1. **Input Numbers**:
-   - Нажимайте кнопки с цифрами для ввода чисел.
+   - Tap the number buttons to input digits.
-   - Можно использовать кнопку с точкой для ввода десятичных чисел.
+   - Use the dot button to enter decimal numbers.

-2. **Математические операции**:
+2. **Mathematical Operations**:
-   - Выберите одну из операций: сложение (`+`), вычитание (`-`), умножение (`×`), деление (`÷`).
+   - Choose one of the operations: addition (`+`), subtraction (`-`), multiplication (`×`), division (`÷`).
-   - После ввода числа и выбора операции введите второе число и нажмите `=`, чтобы увидеть результат.
+   - After entering a number and selecting an operation, input a second number and press `=` to see the result.

-3. **Процент**:
+3. **Percentage**:
-   - Нажмите на кнопку `%`, чтобы посчитать процент от числа.
+   - Press the `%` button to calculate the percentage of a number.

-4. **Очистка**:
+4. **Clear**:
-   - Используйте кнопку `AC`, чтобы сбросить все значения и начать заново.
+   - Use the `AC` button to reset all values and start over.

-5. **Удаление последней цифры**:
+5. **Delete the Last Digit**:
-   - Проведите по экрану слева направо для удаления последней цифры.
+   - Swipe across the screen from left to right to delete the last digit.

-6. **Копирование и вставка**:
+6. **Copy and Paste**:
-   - Нажмите на текстовое поле, затем удерживайте, чтобы открыть контекстное меню, откуда можно скопировать или вставить текст.
+   - Tap on the text field, then press and hold to open the context menu from which you can copy or paste text.

-## Особенности
+## Features

-- Если вы пытаетесь разделить на ноль, приложение покажет ошибку.
+- If you attempt to divide by zero, the app will display an error.
-- Если число слишком длинное, шрифт уменьшится, чтобы всё число поместилось на экране.
+- If a number is too long, the font size will decrease to fit the number on the screen.
-- Использование вибрации для подтверждения нажатий.
+- Vibration feedback is used to confirm button presses.

-## Требования
+## Requirements

-- **Android Studio** для сборки проекта.
+- **Android Studio** to build the project.
-- **Минимальная версия SDK**: 21 (Android 5.0).
+- **Minimum SDK version**: 21 (Android 5.0).

-## Установка
+## Installation

-1. Клонируйте репозиторий с исходным кодом.
+1. Clone the repository with the source code.
-2. Откройте проект в Android Studio.
+2. Open the project in Android Studio.
-3. Синхронизируйте зависимости, нажав "Sync Project with Gradle Files".
+3. Sync the dependencies by clicking "Sync Project with Gradle Files."
-4. Запустите эмулятор или подключите Android-устройство и нажмите "Run".
+4. Launch the emulator or connect an Android device and click "Run."

-## Частые вопросы
+## Frequently Asked Questions

-**Что делать, если я случайно ввёл неправильное число?**
+**What should I do if I accidentally entered the wrong number?**
-Проведите пальцем по экрану слева направо, чтобы удалить последнюю цифру.
+Swipe across the screen from left to right to delete the last digit.

-**Почему я вижу "Error"?**
+**Why am I seeing "Error"?**
-Скорее всего, вы попытались выполнить некорректную операцию, например, разделить на ноль. Просто нажмите `AC`, чтобы начать заново.
+You likely attempted an invalid operation, such as dividing by zero.
+Simply press `AC` to start over.